Safety Behaviours: Short-Term Relief, Long-Term Anxiety

 Safety behaviours are coping strategies used to manage anxiety.
 They can take many forms, from physical actions to mental strategies.
 Some common examples include:

-1. Avoidance: Avoiding situations, places, or people that trigger anxiety.
+1. Avoidance.
+Staying away from situations, places, or people that trigger anxiety.

-2. Reassurance-seeking: Repeatedly seeking reassurance from others about our concerns.
+2. Reassurance-seeking.
+Constantly seeking reassurance from others about our concerns.

-4. Substance use: Turning to alcohol, drugs, or medication to numb anxiety.
+4. Substance misuse.
+Using alcohol, illicit drugs, or prescription medication to numb anxiety.

 Examples of Safety Behaviours for Different Disorders